libp2p/specs/gossipsub/README.md

 TTL and tries another starting node.
 This is repeated until a ttl of zero reuses the connection in the case of NATed hosts.

 Once the first links have been established, P then needs to increase its active list size to `A` by connecting to more nodes.
-This is accomplished by ordering the subscriber list by RTT and picking the nearest nodes and some nodes at random and sending `NEIGHBOR` requests.
+This is accomplished by ordering the subscriber list by RTT and picking the nearest nodes and sending `NEIGHBOR` requests.
 The neighbor requests may be accepted by `NEIGHBOR` message and rejected by a `DISCONNECT` message.

 Upon receiving a `NEIGHBOR` request a node Q evaluates it with the followin criteria: